Housing News Digest

-The Digest compiles our pick of items from all the latest tenancy and housing media.
-It is sent every Monday and Thursday at 10am.
+The Tenants' Union Housing News Digest compiles our pick of items from all the latest tenancy and housing media.
+It is sent every Thursday at 10am.

 Below is the Digest archive from November 2020 onwards.
 From time to time you will find additional items in the archive that did not make it into the twice weekly Digest email.
 Earlier archives are here, where you can also find additional digests by other organisations.

 Our main email newsletter, Tenant News is sent once every two months.
 You can subscribe or update your subscription preferences for any of our email newsletters here.

 See notes about the Digest and a list of other contributors here.
 Many thanks to those contributors for sharing links with us.

 We love sharing the news and hope you find it informative!
 We're very happy to deliver it for free, but if you find it valuable, can you help cover the extra costs incurred by making a donation?